Objective rates as covariant derivatives on the manifold of Riemannian metrics: General covariance -- Material frame indifference -- Objectivity

 \section{General covariance -- Material frame indifference -- Objectivity}

-Classical mechanics is a belief system: each one of us believes that we live, at any given time, in a \emph{$3$-dimensional oriented Euclidean affine space} and that we have an \emph{absolute time}.
+In Classical Mechanics, the ``physical space'' is described by a \emph{three-dimensional oriented Euclidean affine space}, whereas ``time'' is assumed to be ``absolute'' and described by a \emph{one-dimensional oriented Euclidean affine space}.
 These assumptions seem to be confirmed by experience in a good approximation, at least on a daily scale.
-Paraphrasing Jean-Marie Souriau~\cite{Sou1997}, our clocks are theoretically \emph{synchronous} and we expect that, whatever the fate of each of us, they will indicate the same time at each of our meetings and by extension that time will be the same everywhere.
+Paraphrasing Jean-Marie Souriau~\cite{Sou1997}, our clocks are theoretically \emph{synchronous} and we expect that, whatever the fate of each of us, they will indicate the same time at each of our meetings and, by extension, that time will be the same everywhere.
 Likewise, spatial length seems to make absolute sense.
-The Newtonian universe is therefore modeled by a three-dimensional Euclidean space $\espace$ and an absolute time's arrow $\mathcal{T}$.
 The choice of a time's unit and of an orthonormal space frame thus makes it possible to locate any \emph{event} of the universe by a quadruplet of real numbers $(t,x,y,z)$ which are the coordinates of this event in this \emph{frame} and which will be written in a more condensed way in the form $(t, \xx)$.
 Therefore, it is traditionally assumed that a change of observer leads to a transformation

 where

 is a path of Euclidean isometries of space $\espace$, with $Q(t)\in \SO(3)$ and $\bc(t) \in \RR^{3}$.

 The notion of \emph{objectivity} or \emph{material indifference} in modern language, although often confused and controversial in the mechanical literature, seems to go back to the work of Oldroyd~\cite{Old1950} and the famous treatise of Truesdell and Noll~\cite{TN1965}, which sought to formulate principles of covariance that had to be respected by constitutive laws.
 We will not enter into the debate on the merits of these hypotheses here~\cite{YMO2006,YM2012}, but we will seek to clarify the mathematical definition of the concept of objectivity.
 To do so, we will introduce the following notation.
 Given a path of embeddings $\widetilde{\pp} := (\pp(t))$ and a path of space's diffeomorphisms $\widetilde{\varphi} := (\varphi(t))$, we set